Guide To Use The Elementor for WordPress

 Before you start working on the Elementor interface, you have to set it up.
 There are essential settings that you may not need to change now and then.
 These are the settings you must put in place before you begin any design.

-Don’t make the mistake of jumping into any design without carrying out this basic setup.
-Else, you will find it challenging to figure out a solution when something goes wrong quickly.
+Don’t jump into any design without carrying out this basic setup.
+Otherwise, you will find it challenging to figure out a solution when something goes wrong quickly.

 8. Employ the Services of Add-ons